MAA-1 Piranha: Design

 The MAA-1 Piranha is a supersonic, short-range air-to-air missile relying on infrared passive guidance that senses the heat emissions coming primarily from a target aircraft's engines.
 It is highly maneuverable and can turn at accelerations of up to 50g.
 The Piranha is a 'fire and forget' missile: once launched it does not require data from the firing aircraft; a laser fuze detonates the high-explosive warhead.
 The missile is suitable for tactical aerial "dogfight" combat.

-Externally, the aerodynamic configuration is very similar to Rafael's Python 3 air-to-air missile.

 During the 1990s Mectron conducted Piranha missile test firings on the AT-26 Xavante, F-5 and Mirage III aircraft.
 The missile was qualified for operation on the Brazilian Air Force (FAB) F-5E in September 1992.
 Missile production began in 1993y.
 The Piranha air-to-air missile has also been integrated into Brazilian AMX tactical attack aircraft, and could be integrated into many other aircraft used by the Brazilian Air Force, Army and Navy in the near future.